stariel/data-structures-and-algorithms/linked-lists/README.md

 **Linked Lists**

+This code creates a class for Singly Linked Lists (SLL).
+This class creates a linked list data structure and creates some methods to use with SLL.

+The append(value) method adds a new node with *value* to the last position in the list

 # Linked List Insertions 06
 Write functions to insert new nodes at the end of a linked list or before or after a node with a given value.